 In contrast with the older generations in wealthy Western countries such as the United States, where the average person may be married with two kids and living in a home they own in the suburbs, young people on average across the globe today tend to be single, childless, and not loyal to their own country when it comes to happiness, Khanna said.

 “The net number of people who live outside their own country has steadily risen every year, even though the annual rate of growth and the number of people who have migrated and relocated has continuously expanded, even during COVID,” Khanna said.
-He said the data for the past couple of years is “remarkable” and an indication of the human impulse and desire to be in places most suited to an individual’s circumstances.
+He said that the data for the past couple of years is “remarkable” and an indication of the human impulse and desire to be in places most suited to an individual’s circumstances.

 Human desire aside, where people live is also dictated by which latitudes are considered suitable for human habitation and where agriculture can thrive.
 Places where temperatures continue to rise become less habitable for human beings.